mysql/mysql-sys/README.md

 ##### Description

 Gives a snapshot of which InnoDB locks transactions are waiting for.
-The lock waits are order by the age of the lock descending.
+The lock waits are ordered by the age of the lock descending.

 ##### Example